gcallah/work/chaps/intro.md

 third that dismisses his ideas as outdated.
 These interpretations often reflect the biases of individual scholars more than Locke's actual arguments.

-Despite the familiarity of Locke's work, some argue that there are important nuances worth revisiting.
-Ferrell suggests that a closer examination of Locke's position could reveal overlooked aspects and offer fresh insights into his controversial ideas.
+Despite the familiarity of Locke's work, Ferrell argues that there are important nuances that repay a fresh look.
+Its continued relevance is evidenced by the fact that recent scholars, such as Robert Nozick, have turned to Locke for inspiration.

 ## Adam Smith (1723–1790)

-Adam Smith, a Scottish thinker and professor of Moral Philosophy at the University of Glasgow, is widely regarded as the father of economics, primarily due to his seminal work, An Inquiry into the Nature and Causes of the Wealth of Nations.
+Adam Smith, a Scottish thinker and professor of Moral Philosophy at the University of Glasgow, is widely regarded as the father of economics, primarily due to his seminal work, *An Inquiry into the Nature and Causes of the Wealth of Nations*.

-Among his many contributions, the concept of the “invisible hand” is perhaps the most famous.
-However, the division of labor is also a key idea closely associated with Smith.
+Maria Paganelli argues that, while the concept of the "invisible hand" is perhaps Smith's most famous idea, that of the division of labor is also a key idea closely associated with Smith.
 According to Paganelli, Smith considered the division of labor essential for creating a prosperous and happy society.
 Both concepts have been extensively interpreted and sometimes misused, but they remain central to understanding Smith's economic thought.